Presence. Safety. Story.

 Our Focus

-Our Mission is threefold: Education and Training, On-the-Ground Support & Continuous Assistance.
+Our Mission is threefold: Education & Training, Sacred Support & Counsel, & Continuous Assistance.

 Trauma Informed Training & Education